Aider-AI/aider/docs/benchmarks.md

 Based on these benchmark results, aider will continue to use the `whole` edit format for GPT-3.5, and `diff` for GPT-4.

-GPT-4 gets comparable results with the `diff` and `whole` edit formats, but using `whole` significantly increases costs and latency compared to `diff`.
+GPT-4 gets comparable results with the `whole` and `diff` edit formats, but using `whole` significantly increases costs and latency compared to `diff`.

-The latency of streaming back the entire updated copy of each edited file is the real challenge.
+The latency of streaming back the entire updated copy of each edited file is a real challenge with the `whole` format.
 The GPT-3.5 models are quite responsive, and can stream back entire files at reasonable speed.
 Aider displays a progress bar and live diffs of the files as they stream in,